JakeD520/Lucian/03_Episodes/S01E01/Scene 7.md

 **REXUS** (shrugging, as if finishing a story mid-thought)
 Yeah.
 I wanted to stay with her.

-(beat, he waves a hand vaguely)

-Didn’t matter.
-She died anyway.

-He moves on, flipping a sabre off a rack, twirling it without looking.
+He moves on, absently toying with numerous props.

 **REXUS** (cont’d, casual, almost mocking himself)
-Thirty thousand sunsets.
-She treated each one like the last.
-I thought maybe I could… I don’t know.
-Be mortal enough to get it.
+She used to cry at sunsets.
+Not sad.
+Just... overwhelmed.
+Said she only had thirty thousand left.
+Maybe

 (he smirks, dry)

+I wanted what she had.
+That... weight.
+Where things _matter_ because they're slipping away.
 Turns out infinity flattens everything.

 Lucian watches from the threshold.
 He doesn’t interrupt — just lets Rexus talk, lets him drain it out.

 (Hold)

+**REXUS** (flat, like wrapping up a thought)
+I kept thinking… what if I just became like her?
+What if I stopped being… this?

+**LUCIAN**
+You wanted to be mortal.

+Rexus glances over, holds his brother’s eyes for a moment — then laughs once, without humor.

+**REXUS**
+I don’t even know if the Architect would allow that.
+Can we change what we are?
+Or did He make us… fixed?

+**LUCIAN** (careful)
+I don’t know.

+**REXUS** (shrugs, turning away)
+Nope.
+Neither do I.

+He paces down the bench, knocking aside a half-painted mask.

+**REXUS** (cont’d, voice harder now)
+I saw it coming.
+The fault line.
+Fifty years out, I could see the stress building.

+(beat, swinging the saber idly)

+You’d have seen it earlier.
+A thousand years, maybe.
+Seen the whole cascade.

+(pause)

+But even if I had seen it sooner… could I have stopped it?
+Or was she always going to die no matter what I did?

+(he stops, quieter, tightening)

+The Pattern doesn’t care how much you love someone.

 Rexus lets the weight of the silence linger just long enough… then breaks it with his trademark, award winning smile.

-Lucian exhales — the faintest grin slipping through his usual composure.

-Rexus glances down.
+He glances down.
 Notices the saber still in Lucian’s hand, idly turning.

 **REXUS** (smirk tugging wider) Whatcha gonna do with that, First Light?